 Orchid Drawings

-After I had drawn several orchids, I put more effort into this orchid drawing on the left by squinting to help me see light and shade more effectively.
+After I became familiar with the bloom, I put more effort into this orchid drawing on the left by squinting to help me see light and shade more effectively.

 I love to see that I can produce something like this even though I still have a lot more to learn.